pietrobraione/jbse/README.md

 ```
 ...
 .1.2 trace violates an assumption.
-Symbolic execution finished at Wed Dec 10 17:01:50 CET 2014.
+Symbolic execution finished at Sat Dec 15 10:26:55 CET 2018.
-Analyzed states: 38, Analyzed traces: 2, Safe: 1, Unsafe: 0, Out of scope: 0, Violating assumptions: 1.
+Analyzed states: 729950, Analyzed traces: 2, Safe: 1, Unsafe: 0, Out of scope: 0, Violating assumptions: 1, Unmanageable: 0.
-Elapsed time: 682 msec, Average speed: 55 states/sec, Elapsed time in decision procedure: 83 msec (12,17% of total).
+Elapsed time: 2 sec 625 msec, Average speed: 278076 states/sec, Elapsed time in decision procedure: 7 msec (0,27% of total).
 ```

 The traces are still two, but now one is reported as a trace violating an assumption.
 Putting the `assume` invocation at the entry of `m` ensures that the useless traces are discarded as soon as possible.

 In some cases this is all one needs, usually when one needs to constrain symbolic *numeric* input values.
 When we want to enforce assumptions on symbolic *reference* inputs, the `Analysis.assume` method is in most cases unsuitable.
 The reason is,  `Analysis.assume` evaluates its argument when it is invoked, which is OK for symbolic numeric inputs, but on symbolic references may cause an explosion in the number of paths.
 Let us consider, for example, a case where the method to be analyzed operates on a parameter `list` with class `List`.
 The class implements the singly-linked list data structure, where nodes have class `Node` and store values with type `Object`.
 Let's say we want to assume that the fourth value in the list is not `null`.
 If we follow the previous pattern and inject at the method entry point the statement `assume(list.header.next.next.next.value != null)`, the first thing JBSE will do when executing the method is to access `{ROOT}:list`, then `{ROOT}:list.header`, then `{ROOT}:list.header.next`, then `{ROOT}:list.header.next.next` and then `{ROOT}:list.header.next.next.next`.
 All these references are symbolic, and any heap access might potentially rise a `NullPointerException`.
 JBSE therefore must split cases and analyze what happens when any of the above references is either `null` or not `null` right at the entry of the method.
 In some cases this effect may cause an early combinatorial explosion of the total number of paths to be analyzed.
 A possible way to avoid the issue is moving the `assume` method invocation later in the code, close to the points where `{ROOT}:list.header.next.next.next.value` is accessed for the first time, a procedure that is in general complex and error-prone.
-It would be much better if the symbolic executor were able to evaluate these kind of assumptions lazily, when the reference is first accessed, if ever, during symbolic execution.
+It would be much better if the symbolic executor were automatically able to evaluate this kind of assumptions when the reference is first accessed, if ever, during symbolic execution.
 Another issue is that in some cases we would like to express assumptions over an arbitrarily big set of symbolic references.
 If, for example, we would like to assume that `list` does not store `null` values at *any* position, we should specify that *all* the symbolic references `{ROOT}:list.header.value`, `{ROOT}:list.header.next.value`, `{ROOT}:list.header.next.next.value`... are not `null`.
 A similar problem arises if we want to specify that the singly-linked list `list` has no loops.
-Expressing this kind of constraints by using `Analysis.assume` is impossible in many cases, and impractical in most of the others.
+Expressing this kind of constraints by using `Analysis.assume` is impossible in many cases, and impractical in almost all the others.

 JBSE implements a number of techniques that empower its users by allowing them to specify rich classes of assumptions on the heap shape, while keeping the number of analyzed traces under control.
-The key techniques are:
+Analyzing them in details is beyond the scope of this brief introduction to JBSE.
+We will just say that the key techniques implemented by JBSE are:

 * [Conservative repOk methods](http://dx.doi.org/10.1145/1013886.1007526): By annotating with `jbse.meta.annotations.ConservativeRepOk` a parameterless method with boolean return type, JBSE will recognize it as a conservative repOk method for all the objects of that class.
 JBSE will execute it every time it assumes a new path condition clause.
 JBSE will pass as `this` parameter it a copy of the (symbolic) initial state specialized on the current path condition plus the new clause.
 The method must inspect the state and check whether it does not satisfy the assumption (in this case the method must return `false`) or it still might (in this case the method must *conservatively* return true).
 * [LICS rules](http://dx.doi.org/10.1145/2491411.2491433): A LICS rule has a head and a tail.
 The head is a regular expression specifying a set of symbolic references, the tail specifies a constraint on them.
 For instance, the rule `{ROOT}:list.header(.next)*.value not null` specifies that all the values stored in `list` are not null, and the rule `{ROOT}:list.header(.next)* aliases nothing` forbids the `next` references of the nodes in `list` to point to the nodes whose existence JBSE assumed earlier in the trace, thus excluding the presence of loops in the chain of nodes.